friedev/boost/README.md

 ## Contributing

-boost-py is being developed by [Aaron Friesen](https://maugrift.com) as a fun side project, so don't expect incredible levels of polish.
+This Boost implementation is being developed by [Aaron Friesen](https://maugrift.com) as a fun side project, so don't expect incredible levels of polish.
 However, I am open to issues and pull requests!

 If you want to submit a PR, please follow these guidelines: